drakkan/sftpgo/docs/full-configuration.md

       - `config_url`, string.
 Identifier for the service.
 If defined, SFTPGo will add `/.well-known/openid-configuration` to this url and attempt to retrieve the provider configuration on startup.
 SFTPGo will refuse to start if it fails to connect to the specified URL.
 Default: blank.
       - `client_id`, string.
 Defines the application's ID.
 Default: blank.
       - `client_secret`, string.
 Defines the application's secret.
 Default: blank.
+      - `client_secret_file`, string.
+Defines the path to a file containing the application secret.
+This can be an absolute path or a path relative to the config dir.
+If not empty, it takes precedence over `client_secret`.
+Default: blank.
       - `redirect_base_url`, string.
 Defines the base URL to redirect to after OpenID authentication.
 The suffix `/web/oidc/redirect` will be added to this base URL, adding also the `web_root` if configured.
 Default: blank.
       - `username_field`, string.
 Defines the ID token claims field to map to the SFTPGo username.
 Default: blank.
       - `scopes`, list of strings.
 Request the OAuth provider to provide the scope information from an authenticated users.
 The `openid` scope is mandatory.
 Default: `"openid", "profile", "email"`.